Troubleshooting Browning Bromeliads: Expert Advice Needed

 After assessing the plant's condition and seeking expert advice, I've determined potential solutions to address the browning and sickness in bromeliads.

-To begin with, adjusting watering practices is crucial to avoid overwatering.
-Proper watering techniques include allowing the soil to dry out between waterings and avoiding excessive water accumulation in the pot or container.
+To begin with, adjusting watering practices is crucial to avoid overwatering. proper watering techniques include allowing the soil to dry out between waterings and avoiding excessive water accumulation in the pot or container.

 Repotting the plant in a well-draining soil mix can also help improve drainage and prevent waterlogged roots.
 It's important to monitor the plant's health closely and make necessary adjustments accordingly.